Applied Architecture // Catalog Design

 Not Another

 Leadership initially dictated four top-level categories without data backing.
-The project lead pushed back, mined actual SKU data, forced a GM to justify his logic, and built an L1 through L4 hierarchy grounded in how customers actually search for industrial supply products.
+The project lead pushed back, mined actual SKU data, forced a GM to justify his logic, and built an L1 through L4 hierarchy grounded in how customers actually search for the catalog.

 Principle 01